CPE Program Accreditation

 Public Comment Invited

-A comprehensive directory of centers and programs accredited by ACPE is located online.
-Written comments are especially welcome early in the year of the ACPE accredited center's scheduled review.
+A comprehensive directory of programs accredited by ACPE is located online.
+Click here for a listing of programs scheduled for review by the ACPE Accreditation Commission in 2023.
+Click here for a listing of programs scheduled for review by the ACPE Accreditation Commission in 2024.
+Written comments are especially welcome early in the year of the ACPE-accredited program's scheduled review.